Steps To Protect Your Home Before Leaving for Christmas Holidays

 3. Make Sure Valuables Are Locked Away

-Our homes are full of costly valuables and would be devastating if lost.
+Our homes are full of costly valuables that would be devastating to lose.
 Even though we hope our homes are safe, you never know what could happen while you are gone.
 There is always a chance your home could be robbed by a criminal or even a trusted maid.

-The best way to avoid this is by locking your valuables in a safe or hiding them.
+The best way to avoid this is to lock your valuables in a safe or hide them.
 Somewhere only you can access or find.
-Valuables are expensive to replace, and you must protect them before you leave for holiday.
+Valuables are expensive to replace, and you must protect them before you leave for your holiday.

 4. Home Insurance

 Home insurance is one of the best ways to protect your home, whether you are at home or not.
-The insurance will cover your home and the physical contents from theft, loss, or damages.
-While you are away, the damages could be due to a storm or a freak accident.
+The insurance will cover your home and its contents against theft, loss, or damage.
+While you are away, the damage could be due to a storm or a freak accident.

 Additionally, if you rent your apartment, ensure you have tenant home insurance, as your landlord’s insurance will not cover your valuables.
-Home insurance is perfect in case you are a victim of an unfortunate home situation.
+Home insurance is ideal if you are a victim of an unfortunate home damage or break-in.

 However, home insurance will not cover damage, loss, or theft if the owner or tenant has not lived there for more than 30 days.
 Therefore, as long as your holiday is no longer than 30 days, the insurance will protect your home.